-4.3.1 Spectral plots
+4.3.2 Spectral plots

-As well as the output data file, a postscript file is created that shows the spectrum for each detection, together with a small cutout image (the 0th moment) and basic information about the detection (note that any flags are printed after the name of the detection, in the format [E]).
+As well as the output data file, a postscript file (with the filename given by the spectralFile parameter) is created that shows the spectrum for each detection, together with a small cutout image (the 0th moment) and basic information about the detection (note that any flags are printed after the name of the detection, in the format [E]).
 If the cube was reconstructed, the spectrum from the reconstruction is shown in red, over the top of the original spectrum.
 The spectral extent of the detected object is indicated by two dashed blue lines, and the region covered by the "Milky Way" channels is shown by a green hashed box.
 An example detection can be seen below in Fig. 1.